pulp/crane/README.rst

 files, but instead serves 302 redirects to some other location where files are being served.
 A base file location URL can be specified per-repository.

-Crane loads its data from json files stored on-disk.
+Crane loads its data from json files stored on disk.
 It does not have a database or use any other services.
 The json files can be generated with pulp by publishing a docker repository.

-Crane is a flask app written in python.
+Crane is a flask app written in Python.
 It is very easy to deploy and has a small footprint, so it is a great way to provide a read-only "docker pull" API that redirects to a static file service.